 Total provisional income – $68,000

-Here's the taxes due:
+Here are the taxes due:

 You can see the tax impact for a couple who works while both claim Social Security.
 The example is even more dramatic for a single filer.